Balanced supersaturation for some degenerate hypergraphs: Introduction

 \subsection{Supersaturation theorems}

-The \emph{Tur\'an number} $\mathrm{ex}_r(n,H)$ of an $r$-uniform hypergraph ($r$-graph) $H$ is the maximum number of edges in an $n$-vertex $r$-graph which does not contain a copy of $H$.
+The \emph{Tur\'an number} $\exn_r(n,H)$ of an $r$-graph $H$ is the maximum number of edges in an $n$-vertex $r$-graph which does not contain a copy of $H$.
 The Erd\H os-Stone-Simonovits theorem \cite{Erdos1946,Erdos1965} asserts that

 for every graph $H$ and therefore asymptotically determines the Tur\'an number of every non-bipartite graph $H$.
 For bipartite graphs, finding the Tur\'an number is usually very challenging and even their order of magnitude is unknown for most of them.
-Erd\H os \cite{Erdos-compl-upperbound} further proved that $\mathrm{ex}_r(n,H) = o(n^r)$ if and only if $H$ is $r$-partite.
-Similarly as for graphs, not much is known for $r$-partite $r$-graphs.
-It is natural to ask now how many copies of $H$ a graph on $n$ vertices with more than $\mathrm{ex}_2(n,H)$ edges must contain.
-Erd\H os and Simonovits \cite{Erdos1983} observed that for non-bipartite $r$-graphs a simple double-counting argument shows that once we pass the extremal number, we can already find a constant fraction of all copies of $H$ in the complete graph.
-For $r$-partite graphs, this is clearly not possible, but Erd\H os and Simonovits \cite{ErdosSimonovits} conjectured that one can always find a constant fraction of the number of copies of $H$ in the random graph with the same number of edges.
+Erd\H os \cite{Erdos-compl-upperbound} further proved that $\exn_r(n,H) = o(n^r)$ if and only if $H$ is an $r$-partite $r$-graph.
+Similarly as for graphs, not much is known for the Tur\'an number of $r$-partite $r$-graphs.
+It is natural to ask now how many copies of $H$ a graph on $n$ vertices with more than $\exn_2(n,H)$ edges must contain.
+Erd\H os and Simonovits \cite{Erdos1983} observed that for non-$r$-partite $r$-graphs a simple double-counting argument shows that once we pass the extremal number, we can already find a constant fraction of all copies of $H$ in the complete graph.
+This fails in general for $r$-partite $r$-graphs with $r\ge 3$ (see \cite{Sidorenko93}), but Erd\H os and Simonovits \cite{ErdosSimonovits} conjectured that in the graph case (i.e. $r=2$) one can always find a constant fraction of the expected number of copies of $H$ in the random graph with the same number of edges.

-\begin{conj} For every bipartite graph $H$ with $v$ vertices and $e$ edges, there is some $C>0$ so that every graph $G$ with $n$ vertices and $m \geq C \cdot \mathrm{ex}_2 (n,H)$ edges contains $\Omega(m^e n^{v-2e})$ copies of $H$. \end{conj}
+\begin{conj} For every bipartite graph $H$ with $v$ vertices and $e$ edges, there is some $C>0$ so that every graph $G$ with $n$ vertices and $m \geq C \cdot \exn_2 (n,H)$ edges contains $\Omega(m^e n^{v-2e})$ copies of $H$. \end{conj}